-Utopia Justifies the Means: Believes that Earth should be protected so that it can one day unite the universe under a single empire.
+- Utopia Justifies the Means: Believes that Earth should be protected so that it can one day unite the universe under a single, peaceful empire.

 Tony Stark's business rival who desires to take over Stark Industries by adding a new meaning to the term "hostile takeover."
 Abbot adopted the identity of the Spymaster, which had been used by two previous Iron Man foes, both experts in corporate espionage and sabotage.
 In order to prove himself to the supervillain community, he tackled Iron Man on several occasions; forced to infiltrate Stark Resilient on behalf of The Mandarin, he eventually committed Suicide by Cop.

 - Big Bad Wannabe: Believes himself to be just as much of a threat as Mandarin.
 He has a long way to go before that happens.